iadvize/documentation/docs/build-apps.md

     client.insertTextInComposeBox('Hello world!');
 });
 </pre>

+⚠️ CPAs available on the iAdvize iOS and Android apps must use the version 2.0.3 or greater.

 The client is obtained via the `idzCpa.init` function that returns a Promise.
 In the `then` statement of the promise the `client` can then be used to invoke functions to interact with the desk.